linhduongtuan/doctorwithbloom/README.md

 **QUESTION OF A PATIENT**: I have been experiencing memory problems and confusion lately.
 I think I might have Wernicke Korsakoff syndrome.

-**RESPONSE OF DOCTORWITHBLOOM using bloomz-7b1**:

-**RESPONSE OF DOCTORWITHBLOOM using bloomz-7b1-mt**: Hello, Welcome to Chat Doctor.
+**RESPONSE OF DOCTORwithBLOOM using bloomz-7b1**: Hello, Welcome to Chat Doctor.
 I am Chat Doctor answering your query.
 I can understand your concern.
 If you are suffering from memory loss and confusion, then you need to get a brain scan done to rule out any brain pathology.
 If there is any brain pathology then you need to get a treatment for that.
 If there is no brain pathology then you need to get a treatment for Wernicke Korsakoff syn Chat Doctor.
 I hope I have answered your query.
 I will be happy to help you further.
 If you have any further query then you can write to me.
 I will be happy to help you.
 Wish you good health!

+**RESPONSE OF DOCTORwithBLOOM using bloomz-7b1-mt**: Hello, Welcome to Chat Doctor.
+I have read your question and understand your concerns.
+Wernicke Korsakoff syn Chat Doctor.

 <details><summary>RESPONSE OF OTHER METHODS</summary>